Admission & Requirements

 An applicant who is considered as a regular applicant may also be considered as a special status applicant if the application indicates a significant amount of non-academic involvement to which the Admissions Committee is prepared to give special consideration.

-A special status applicant is a person not less than twenty-five years of age who has had at least five years' experience in a significant employment capacity or in a significant community activity.
+A special status applicant is a person not less than 25 years of age who has had at least five years of experience in a significant employment capacity or in a significant community activity.

-A special status applicant must submit a Personal Statement and should arrange to have additional Reference Statements forwarded to the Admissions Committee from persons familiar with the applicant's non-academic experience.
+A special status applicant must submit a personal statement and should arrange to have additional reference statements forwarded to the Admissions Committee from individuals familiar with the applicant's non-academic experience.

-Mature applicants must be twenty-six years of age on or before September 1st of the year for which they seek admission to law school.
-Mature applicants are also required to write the Law School Admissions Test, to have an interview with the Admissions Committee, and to submit to the Committee a detailed resume of their non-academic experience along with letters of assessment from persons who are familiar with their contributions and achievements.
+Mature applicants must be 26 years of age on or before Sept.
+1 of the year for which they seek admission to law school.
+Mature applicants are also required to write the Law School Admissions Test, to have an interview with the Admissions Committee, and to submit to the Committee a detailed resumé of their non-academic experience along with letters of assessment from individuals who are familiar with their contributions and achievements.
 The Committee is particularly interested in gathering information with respect to the candidates' ability to organize their life and their work in order to cope with the demands of law school, their ability to reason and analyze, their ability to express themselves orally and in writing, and their potential for contribution to the community.

 Generally, the Committee requires, as a minimum, an accumulation of five or more years of experience in a candidate's particular field of endeavour.